joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

  WHERE a.recipe_name = "Tomato Soup"
 ```

-This returns the table:
+As expected, this returns the table:

 | ingredient_name |
 | --------------- |
 | Tomatoes        |
 | Milk            |

-Another great about SQL is that once we have laid out data across
+What is great about SQL is that by joining tables together,
-three normalized tables, it is just as easy to ask many other
+we can ask other very different questions about our data.
-questions about our data.
+For example, finding all the recipes that include 'tomatoes'

-For example, to find all the recipes that include 'tomatoes':
+is just as easy:

 ```sql
 SELECT a.recipe_name